pingidentity/pipeline-example-application/README.md

 The example policy performs two checks against the Terraform plan:

 - Ensure that the `name` attribute of any `davinci_flow` resource to be created or updated starts with the string `AppTeam`.
-The example use case is our fictitious company wants the name of the team to be reflected in every flow name for easy identification.
+The use case is our fictitious company wants the name of the team to be reflected in every flow name for easy identification.
 - Ensure that the `deploy` flag is set to `true` for any `davinci_flow` resource to be created or updated.
 The use case here is to ensure that all flows are deployed when they are created or updated.

 > [!NOTE]